|

 parents, sub species aeternitatis, owe their children

-are the means and tools to ensure their survival, which makes
+are the means and tools to ensure their survival, which

-the Indian’s centuries-deep betrayal of his children
+makes the Indian’s centuries-deep betrayal of his

-chokehold.
+a permanent chokehold.
 In

-the on-going blame game, it’s anyone’s call: the
+the on-going blame game, it’s anyone’s call:

-man refuses to speak it to him.
+white man refuses to speak it to him.

 With the hourglass